kchua/kchua.github.io/posts/riemannian-geometry/definitions-and-constructions-associated-with-riemannian-metrics.md

 ### Derived Metrics

-Now that we've defined what a Riemannian metric, let's look at how we can derive new metrics from metrics on other spaces.
+Now that we've defined Riemannian metrics, let's look at how we can derive new metrics from metrics on other spaces.

 #### Induced Metric